kadena-community/spirekey/docs/KIP-0030/guides/capability-translations.md

 implemented, the wallet will have all the necessary information to display the capabilities in the user's preferred language, given you have provided a translation for that language.
-This includes dApps that make use of your smart contract that are not developed by you or smart contract embedding your smart contract.
+This includes dApps that make use of your smart contract that are not developed by you or smart contracts embedding your smart contract.

 #### Translation bundle registration

 You first need to implement the `translatable` interface in your smart contract.
 You will need to create a table holding the translation bundle hashes and URIs.
-Wallets will use the `get-bundle-hash` function to retrieve the translation bundle and verify the hash with the one computed from the translation bundle.
+Wallets will use the `get-translation` function to retrieve the translation bundle and verify the hash with the one computed from the translation bundle.

 In pseudo code the wallet will do the following: